snt-arg/PRENOM/README.md

 # License

-This repo is GPLv3 Licensed (inherit ORB-SLAM2).
+This repo is GPLv3 Licensed (inherit ORB-SLAM2 and RO-MAP).
 The Multi-Object NeRF system based on [tiny-cuda-nn](https://github.com/NVlabs/tiny-cuda-nn) (BSD 3-clause license).
-The implementation refers to [instant-ngp](https://github.com/NVlabs/instant-ngp) (Nvidia Source Code License-NC) and uses its marching cubes algorithm directly.
+The implementation refers to [instant-ngp](https://github.com/NVlabs/instant-ngp) (Nvidia Source Code License-NC).
+Academic citation as per If you found this code/work to be useful in your own research, please considering citing the following:

 # Prerequisites